-With our German lessons for What time is it? you will learn "What time is it?" in 4 easy steps.
-The German you will learn in this lesson consists of 10 Phrases that tell the time.
+With our German lessons you will learn the topic "What time is it?" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 phrases that tell the time.

 |1||neun Uhr||nine o'clock|